home-assistant/home-assistant.io/source/_integrations/knx.markdown

   required: false
   type: string
 sync_state:
   description: Actively read the value from the bus.
 The maximum time interval (`<minutes>`) is 1440.
-Following values are valid
+The following values are valid

     - `true` equivalent to "expire 60" (default)